-Students failing the State Board Exam two (2) times after the conclusion of their time at IIC, may return for a minimum of 30 additional clock hours of State Board training at the current hourly rate.
-Arrangements must be made with the DOE to take these additional clock hours.
+Students failing the State Board Exam two (2) times after the conclusion of their time at IIC, may return for a minimum of 30 additional hours of State Board training at the current hourly rate.
+Arrangements must be made with the Director of Education to take these additional hours.